By Tim Munro

 Frank is currently Composer-in-Residence with the Philadelphia Orchestra and was named one of the most significant women composers in history by the Washington Post.
 She has written works that tell the story of the Spanish conquest of South America, the folk tale of La Llorona (“The Weeping Woman”), and the musical traditions ofEl Día de los Muertos (“the Day of the Dead”).

 Leyendas is a musical celebration of diversity.
-The term mestizaje refers to the cultural and ethnic melting pot in Latin America in Central and South America’s.
+The term mestizaje refers to the cultural and ethnic mosaic in Central and South America.
 In Leyendas, Frank imagines a place “where cultures can coexist without the subjugation of one by the other,” where western classical music and Andean musical traditions speak to one another as equals.

 Three of Leyendas’s six movements will be performed in this concert.
 Although the work is written for a traditional string quartet, Frank evokes the sound of traditional Peruvian instruments, as she details in her descriptions: